Asalle/ubuntu-core-docs/docs/tutorials/build-renesas-rz-image/index.md

 # Sign the model assertion

-After a model has been [created or modified](create-a-model), it must be signed with a GPG key to become a _model assertion_.
-This ensures the model cannot be altered without the key and also links the created image to both the signed version of the model and your [Ubuntu One account](access-ubuntu-one).
+After a model has been created or modified, it must be signed with a GPG key to become a _model assertion_.
+This ensures the model cannot be altered without the key and also links the created image to both the signed version of the model and your Ubuntu One account

 ## Create a key